-these vegan almond crescent cookies are the rich and buttery, light and crispy nostalgia of childhood holidays. the star of our gift cookie trays!
+These vegan gluten free almond crescent cookies are the rich and buttery, light and crispy nostalgia of childhood holidays.
+The star of our cookie trays!

-These vegan vanilla almond crescent cookies are perfectly sweet, buttery richness in an updated, plant based version.
+These gluten free almond crescent cookies are perfectly sweet, buttery richness in an updated, plant based version.
 This recipe is free from dairy, eggs, soy, and gluten, and is just as tasty as the traditional cookie!

 Do you have a favorite cookie?
 Like, all time favorite, a thing that began in childhood?

-Crescent Cookies would be mine.
+Almond crescent cookies would be mine.
 Mildly sweet, buttery, simple.
 Like a soft, fluffy shortbread, covered in sugary powder.
 Mmm.
-Now mine are Vegan Crescent Cookies, and they are divine.
+Now mine are Vegan almond crescent cookies, and they are divine.
 Gluten free too, and still they have the same flavor and feel.

 We generally make these cookies with almond - we always have almond meal / flour.
 You can use coarse almond meal, or grind your own almonds.